astral-sh/ty/docs/reference/editor-settings.md

 In-editor configuration of ty's settings.
 The inline settings always take precedence over the settings from configuration files, including the configuration specified with [`configurationFile`](#configurationfile).

-See [configuration](../configuration.md) for the supported configuration options.
+Consult [the configuration reference](../configuration.md) for a list of all supported configuration options.

 **Default value**: `null`